ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 Another possible query speed gain is to cache HMM layers for each user, as emissions do not need to be recalculated for each request.

 As mentioned in [Equation 3](#eq-gci), one could merge the spatial and temporal components of the GCI into one data structure.
 This would reduce the amount of trips to check for each query, but would increase RAM usage and boot time.

+Instead of the linear emission functions in the spatio-temporal-score (recall [Figure 5](#fig-emission)), we could try using a Gaussian distribution, as Newson and Krumm did in [Hidden Markov Map Matching Through Noise and Sparseness](https://dl.acm.org/doi/10.1145/1653771.1653818).
+This might improve the candidate selection at least for the geographical part of the spatio-temporal score, as GPS error can be modelled as a Gaussian.

 In order to reduce boot times when multiple boot times are needed for the same dataset, one could pre-compute the needed datastructures (e.g. TripSegments, GCI, ...) in a similar manner to PTS.
 One could save the pre-computed datastructures to hard drive and then load them on boot request.